RAF uses ‘volatile’ ceasefire to begin evacuating Britons from Sudan

 Foreign Secretary James Cleverly warned the situation remains ‘dangerous’.

-Sudan remains in a “dangerous, volatile and unpredictable” state as the RAF used a ceasefire to launch an operation to evacuate British citizens, the Foreign Secretary has said.
+Sudan remains in a “dangerous, volatile and unpredictable” state as the RAF used a ceasefire to launch an evacuation of British citizens, the Foreign Secretary has said.

-James Cleverly said UK nationals would have to make the risky journey to the airbase near Khartoum without a military escort and warned it is “impossible” to know how long the pause in the fierce fighting will last.
+James Cleverly said UK nationals must make the risky journey to the airbase near Khartoum without a military escort and warned it is “impossible” to know how long the pause in the fierce fighting will last.

-An RAF C-130 transport carrier was seen on flight trackers leaving an airbase north of the capital on Tuesday morning as the operation was under way, apparently ferrying evacuees to the UK’s Akrotiri airfield in Cyprus.

-The plane is capable of carrying around 100 passengers at a time.
+An RAF C-130 Hercules carrier capable of carrying around 100 passengers touched down at the UK’s Akrotiri base in Cyprus on Tuesday afternoon after leaving Khartoum following a 72-hour ceasefire agreed by the warring factions.

+The Ministry of Defence has not said whether the flight was carrying evacuees.

+Rishi Sunak authorised the operation late on Monday night, Downing Street said, after facing criticism for failing to airlift more than the British diplomats and their families over the weekend.

+Evacuees will be taken from the the Wadi Saeedna airfield, believed to be being secured by German forces, back to the RAF Akrotiri before being brought to Britain.

-Priority on the flights open to British passport holders will be given to the most vulnerable, with around 2,000 citizens having registered in Sudan with the Foreign Office.
+Priority on the flights open to British passport holders will be given to the most vulnerable, with more than 2,000 citizens having registered in Sudan with the Foreign Office.

 Around 1,400 military personnel are involved in the evacuation effort, the PA news agency understands.